 Dr. Foreman, a Psychologist, earned his doctorate in clinical psychology from George Mason University in 2001.
 He interned at Eastern Virginia Medical School, then completed a postdoctoral fellowship in pain psychology at the University of Virginia Health System Pain Management Center.
 Dr. Foreman has specialized expertise in the cognitive-behavioral treatment of chronic pain, medically-oriented issues, depression, anxiety disorders, and insomnia.
 He also specializes in bariatric psychology, including conducting pre-surgical psychological evaluations and follow-up treatment for patients being considered for weight loss surgery.

 Mr. Fried, a Licensed Clinical Social Worker, earned his Master of Science in Social Work from the University of Tennessee in 1979.
 He has been a Board Certified Diplomate in Clinical Social Work since 1987.
 He worked for ten years as director of outpatient services at Holston Mental Health Center in Kingsport, TN.
 He also served as family therapist for the Oaks of St. Mary’s in Knoxville, TN in the early 1990’s.
 He has been in full time private practice of psychotherapy since 1992.
-His specialized areas of treatment include Posttraumatic Stress Disorder, Panic Disorder, and Obsessive Compulsive Disorder.
-He is a clinical member of the Anxiety Disorders Association of America, the International Obsessive Compulsive Disorder Foundation (Advanced Behavior Therapy Training Institute Graduate), and the International Society for Traumatic Stress Studies.
+His specialized areas of treatment include Panic Disorder and Obsessive Compulsive Disorder.
+He is a clinical member of the Anxiety Disorders Association of America and the International Obsessive Compulsive Disorder Foundation (Advanced Behavior Therapy Training Institute Graduate).